Piston vs Diaphragm Backpack Sprayers: What’s the Difference?

 Overview of Diaphragm Backpack Sprayers:

 Unlike the piston sprayer, the diaphragm backpack sprayer uses a diaphragm pump to create the pressure necessary to spray liquids.
-These pumps are highly durable and are suitable for corrosive chemicals.
+These pumps are highly durable and suitable for corrosive chemicals.
 Although they take a bit more time to use than the piston backpack sprayer, they are a great choice to deal with more dangerous chemicals.

 Once again, the diaphragm backpack sprayer uses a backpack design.
 This makes the sprayer easy to carry around and use for extended amounts of time.

 Inside the backpack is a diaphragm pump.
-This pump includes a flat diaphragm inside of the housing.
+This pump includes a flat diaphragm inside the housing.
 It is held together by 12 screws.
 When you’re pumping, the diaphragm flexes up and down to create pressure for the liquid.
 The diaphragm pump, as you probably assumed from the name, works like the human diaphragm.

 The diaphragm pump can only create pressure of up to 60 PSI or 4 bars.
 This is less power than the piston pump, but it is still suitable for a lot of spraying needs, especially if you are up close.
 This pressure will create larger liquid droplets that are more difficult to get off course.
 This liquid droplet size is ideal for up-close work, more controlled spraying, and general weed killing.